awesome-reveal/react-awesome-reveal/README.md

 ## Custom Animations

 Starting from version 3.2.0, you can define custom animations!
-Simply import the `Reveal` component (which is the default export of the library) and pass it a `keyframes` prop:
+Simply import the `Reveal` component (which is the default export of the library – give it the name you want) and pass it a `keyframes` prop:

 ```jsx
 import React from "react";